trusthlt/privacy-preserving-nlp/README.md

 ## Lectures

-You will find the slide PDFs under `lectures/lectureAB/pdf/`
+You will find the slide PDFs under `lectures/lectureXY/pdf/`.
+The `handout` version is more compact, the `lecture` version is usually longer as it contains pauses used in the lectures.

 Lecture 01 - Introduction (what is privacy, when things go wrong)